Mining Safety: South Dakota School of Mines and MSHA

 So Far, So Good

-Up Next: Create Mining Safety Experience
+Finalizing the Mining Safety Experience

 The next phase of design is focused on creating a completion of the experience.
 This VR training is part of an overall solution that includes other learning elements and dynamic feedback debrief in person with a member of the university program immediately following completion of the experience.
 The LXD will work to design a way to complete the experience that aligns with that next part of the learning journey and may also include a time limit or minimum task completion.